21 min read

 Moshoeshoe's longing for the exotic and the wearing of his blanket gift more than likely helped in the acceptance of the “strange and foreign”.
 Moshoeshoe was likely a trendsetter or in today's terms an influencer to his people.

-The way Basotho Heritage blankets is made has evolved over the years The Mill, Aranda Textile Mills is the oldest blanket manufacturer in South Africa established in 1953 and is located in Randfontein just west of Johannesburg.
+The way heritage Basotho blankets is made has evolved over the years The Mill, Aranda Textile Mills is the oldest blanket manufacturer in South Africa established in 1953 and is located in Randfontein just west of Johannesburg.
 It is a 4th generation, locally owned, family business.
-Aranda is the exclusive manufacturer of Basotho Heritage Blankets, with the blessing of the Basotho Nation.
+Aranda is the exclusive manufacturer of Basotho Blankets, with the blessing of the Basotho Nation.

 All Thula Tula blankets are sustainably and ethically crafted in South Africa using unionized labor.
 They are the industry leader in utilizing low-impact and socially responsible practices and is adherent to, and proudly exceeds, the most stringent worker friendly regulations in the world.
 Aranda maintains regular BSCI (Business Social Compliance Initiative) audits.
 All Cotton is sourced from a local gin and they are also a key supporter of the local cotton industry.
 All microfiber raw material is sourced from ethically certified European manufacturers.